Kushaltho/post-install-config/README.md

 When creating a password for the agents have the settings shown above.
 However,it is just for the walk-through as you might want turn that on for security. .

+Assign them the appropriate roles,permissions, departments, and teams.

     Admin Panel -> Agents -> Add New

     Kevin

     Evelyn